What You Need to Know When Buying Fire Extinguishers

 The user should not have to travel more than 30m for Class A and C risks and 10m for Class B and F risks.
 Extinguishers should be located on escape routes, near to room exits, next to final exits, in corridors, etc.

 The Regulatory Reform Order 2005 states that a person in control of a building must carry out a fire risk assessment, part of which is the provisioning of fire-fighting equipment.
 The person in control of the building might want to outsource this to a trained individual who can perform the risk assessment and indicate the correct provisioning for the building.
-Safelincs can carry out extinguisher site surveys and supply you with any of the necessary appliances.
+Safelincs can carry out extinguisher site surveys, fire risk assessments and supply you with any of the necessary appliances.

 The Buying Process